rayguna/Statistics/DOE/README.md

    - In some cases, the study involves a large number of variables and the number required experiments become numerous.
 There may be limited time and resources to perform all possible combination and therefore not feasible.

-   - Fractional factorial experiment cut down on the number of experiments by 2^p.
+   - Fractional factorial experiment cut down on the number of experiments by a factor of 2^p.

-   - For instance, an experiment involving 5 factors will require a total of 2^6 or 64 runs.
-By employing a 2^(6-1) design, we reduce the total number of runs by half to 32.
-We can further reduce the total number of runs by employing a 2^(6-2) design to 16.
+   - For instance, an experiment involving k=7 factors will require a total of 2^7 or 128 runs.
+By employing a 2^(7-1) design (p=1), we reduce the total number of runs by half to 64.
+We can further reduce the total number of runs by employing a 2^(7-2) design (p=2) to 32, and so on.

    - As k increases, however, you will lose information about the interaction between the factors.
 Moreover, <ins>the choice of selecting the combination of factors and levels that you wish to perform experiments on will determine the number of interaction factors that can be captured</ins>.
 This is referred to as the resolution.

-   - For example, a resolution I is the lowest resolution level and can only distinguish between main effects, resolution II can distinguish between main effects and some two-factor interactions, resolution III can additionally distinguish some three-factor interactions, and so on.
-Please see the table below for an example of a 2III^(7-4) design.
+   - For example, a resolution I is the lowest resolution level and can only distinguish between main effects, resolution II can distinguish between main effects and some two-factor interactions, resolution III can additionally distinguish some three-factor interactions.

+   - The table below shows an example of a 2III^(7-4) design.
+In this example of 2III^(7-4), k=7 and p=4.
+To cut down the number of experiments by a factor of 2^p, it requires p design generators (D=AB, E=AC, F=BC, and G=ABC).
+The design generators generate factor settings (+ or -) for the experimental runs.
+For example, column D is the product of column A and B. The appropriate design generators must be selected to balance the distribution of factor levels (+ and -).
+In the example below, each column has equal number of + and -.

+   - The design generators also indicate the *aliasing* factors among factors and interactions.
+For example, since D is aliased with AB, you can't tell whether changes in the response variable are due to the effect of factor D, the effect of the interaction AB, or some combination of both.

+   - The generators for this design are: I=ABD (e.g., D=AB -> D\*D=AB\*D -> I=ABD), I=ACE, I=BCF, and I=ABCG.
+Alternatively, a negative sign can be chosen for the generators (i.e., I=ABD, I=-ACE, I=-BCF, and I=-ABCG).
+Choosing the positive sign for the generator is referred to as the principal fraction.

+   - The higher order generators can be obtained by multiplying the generators.
+Mutiplying the generators two at a time, three at a time, and four at a time yield the following.
+      - I=ABD=ACE=BCF=ABCG=BCDE=ACDF=CDG=ABEF=BEG=AFG=DEF=ADEG=CEFG=BDFG=ABCDEFG.

+   - Using the above generators, we can derive the aliases for any effect by multiplying the effect by each of the defining relations.
+For A, the aliases are:
+      - A=BD (e.g., I=ABD -> A\*I=A\*ABD -> A=BD)=CE=ABCF=BCG=ABCDE=CDF=ACDG=BEF=ABEG=FG=ADEF=DEG=ACEFG=ABDFG=BCDEFG.

+   - This means that each factor has 15 aliases.
+If we ignore the three-factor and higher interactions, we can estimate the effects as a linear combination of the main effect and two-factor interactions.
+      - l_A = A + BD + CE + FG
+      - l_B = B + AD + CF + EG
+      - l_C = C + AE + BF + DG
+      - l_D = D + AB + CG + EF
+      - l_E = E + AC + BG + DF
+      - l_F = F + BC + AG + DE
+      - l_G = G + CD + BE + AF

+   - This implies that, in contrast to a full factorial experiment, the effects are not "pure".

+   - Fortunately, the above relationships have been worked out for k≤15 and total number of runs, n≤64 in Appendix XII of ref 1 below.
+Please also refer to Chapter 8 for further reading.

      | Run | A   | B   | C   | D=AB | E=AC | F=BC | G=ABC | +       |
      | --- | --- | --- | --- | ---- | ---- | ---- | ----- | ------- |